If you live in the UK, payments from the England Infected Blood Support Scheme (EIBSS) will not affect your tax and benefits.

-You don’t need to declare the payments in any income tax return you submit to Her Majesty’s Revenue and Customs (HMRC).
+You do not need to declare the payments in any income tax return you submit to Her Majesty’s Revenue and Customs (HMRC).

-Payments from the scheme don’t count when applying for any of the following means-tested benefits from the Department for Work and Pensions (DWP):
+Payments from the scheme do not count when applying for any of the following means-tested benefits from the Department for Work and Pensions (DWP):

 This means that your income and any grants from the scheme are not taken into account when DWP assesses your application.